bhisaac/5eFP/5eFP-SRD.md

 >>
 > For Game Masters: Why do the PCs recall automatically after 8 hours?
 >
 >> A condition or situation afflicts the world map.
 This condition or situation makes prolonged contact impossible or lethal.
 What's going on in your world map that explains this limit?
-For example, in Enchanted Forest, the Enchantress Queen can only keep the PCs safe from the Nightmare for up to 8 hours once the PCs have finished deploying on the world map.
+For example, in Enchanted Forest, the Enchantress Queen can only keep the PCs safe from the Nightmare for up to 8 hours once the PCs have finished deploying.
 The Enchantress Queen must then finish a long rest before undertaking another deployment.

 - **Headquarters (HQ).** The game has a centralized organization linking each PC to one another.
 Players almost always begin and end a game at HQ.